 8.3 Can pumpkin bread be made ahead of time?

-Yes, pumpkin bread is an excellent make-ahead treat.
-It tastes even better after a day or two, allowing the flavors to meld together.
+Definitely.
+It often tastes even better after a day or two when the flavors meld together.

 8.4 Why is my pumpkin bread dense?